Big Microsoft EA changes are here. Here’s your immediate next steps:

 But timing matters.
 Your charges will be redirected to the MCA billing account immediately after migration.
 Any pre-migration charges stay with your EA and must be settled there.
 During the transition period expect two invoices — one from each system.

 Access to historical data changes, too.
 While you’ll still see past charges in the Azure portal under your EA scope, subscription ownership alone won’t grant access to that historical data.
-Download your cost and usage information before migration.
+Download your cost and usage information before migration to ensure a smooth transition.

 And the changes extend beyond billing structure.
 Software assurance (SA) and its benefits will not exist in MCA-E. Organizations that rely on SA benefits under their EA will need to evaluate potential lost rights and consider alternative agreement types that include SA coverage.

-The familiar true-up process disappears as well.
+The familiar true-up process disappears as well, removing the annual mechanism to reconcile deployed licenses.
+Organizations must develop new strategies for managing compliance and licensing requirements throughout the year.
 Without this annual mechanism to reconcile deployed licenses, organizations must develop new strategies for managing compliance and licensing requirements throughout the year.

-Price protection changes significantly too.
-The EA’s tiered pricing discounts and price protections won’t carry over to MCA-E. With products shifting to term-based subscriptions, organizations face potential price fluctuations and reduced long-term cost predictability.
+Price protection will also evolve.
+The EA’s tiered pricing discounts and price protections won’t carry over to MCA-E, which features term-based subscriptions instead.
+While this offers more flexibility and the potential for cost savings, organizations may face potential price fluctuations and reduced long-term cost predictability.

 Your first steps

 Don’t wait for Microsoft’s notification.
 Organizations waste an average of $18 million annually on unused licenses.
-Getting your licensing house in order now saves headaches (and money) later.
+Optimizing your licensing today saves headaches and money tomorrow.

 Start with a thorough inventory of your Microsoft environment.
 The MCA billing account owner must initiate the transition process.
 You need to know exactly who controls your current agreements, how your departments use their licenses, and where potential optimization opportunities exist.